MicrosoftDocs/power-automate-docs/articles/minit/process-mining-simulations-scenario.md

 ---
-title: Create a simulation scenario
+title: Create a simulation scenario (preview)
 description: Learn about general settings, workforce management, and activity modification for process simulations in the Process Mining desktop app.
 author: janPidych
 contributors: